jojo13572001/DenseDepth/README.md

  2. The keras model can't be loaded from TFLiteConverter.from_saved_model() because dynamic input shape [NONE, NONE, NONE, NONE] is not supported

  Solution:
  After loading .pb, converting its input shape to fixed shape [1, 480, 640, 3] in the session graph.
-Resave .pb from session graph.Load .pb again for inference. (converting and inferring directly without resave firstly will has problem!!)
+Resave .pb from session graph.
+Load .pb again for inference. (converting and inferring directly without resave firstly will has problem!!)
 ## Results
 * Comparision of Keras, Tensorflow2.2 and Tensorflow-lite model over NYU Depth V2
   <img width="500" src="result.png"><img width="180" src="android.jpg">